QIDI Tech X-Max 3: Large Size Industrial Grade 3D Printer with High-Temperature & High Precision Printing

 The QIDI Bimetal Nozzle fits the Q1 Pro hotend and V2.5 hotends on MAX3, PLUS3, and SMART3 models only.
 Available in 0.2–0.8 mm sizes, it provides precise extrusion, good heat transfer, and abrasion resistance for reliable, high-quality prints.
 QIDI advises using one filament type per nozzle to reduce clogging from material changes.

-Two silver threaded nozzles, marked 0.4, for Qidi X Max 3D printer, used for precise filament extrusion, displayed against a white background.
+Two metal nozzles with 0.4 mm size, compatible with Qidi X Max 3D printer, engineered for precision filament extrusion, shown against white background.

 Tungsten Carbide Bimetal Nozzles (1pc)